 Water Street is where the vibrant nightlife of Milwaukee shines.
 There is a multitude of bars like Brothers and Duke’s on Water that are always pretty busy.
 If you’re into nightclubs, there are plenty of those.
 Consider checking out Lucid Lounge or Trinity.
 For the older crowd, Brady street is another popular entertainment district in the city that’s a bit calmer than Water Street.

 Best Time To Visit Milwaukee

 Wisconsin has some pretty harsh weather during the winter and also pretty high temperatures during the summer.
 Milwaukee is no different, and there are some months in Milwaukee where it’s freezing cold.
-Regardless of the season — there are plenty of fun things to do in all of Wisconsin and the city itself.
+Regardless of the season — there are plenty of interesting attractions in Wisconsin and the city itself.

 However, if you’re not a fan of the cold, the best time to visit Milwaukee is around the middle of March where the weather starts to get warm.
 Milwaukee gets very warm during the summer months, where it can reach highs of 90 degrees.
 In the fall, the weather is still relatively warm.